BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 The app shows each contact's photo and name.

-A call button.
+There is a phone icon button that means "call now".
 This connects using your choice of video, or phone, or email, or message, or custom URL.
+A caregiver can customize this by using the default iOS Contacts app.

-A left-arrow button and right-arrow button.
-These navigate backward/forward in the contacts.
+There is a left-arrow icon button that means ""previous contact", and a right-arrow icon button that means "next contact".
+These navigate backward/forward through the list of contacts.

+The buttons are purposefully far apart, to help people see them better, and to help people be able to tap each button separately.

 ## Roadmap